petebunting/Sfm/README.rst

 **DronePIMs.sh**

-- A script like the 2 previous but using the PIMs algorithm
+- A script like the previous but using the PIMs algorithm

-**write_tiles.py**

-- A python script using GDAL which writes the georeferencing information to Tawny mosaic tiled output

-**tie.sh**

-- Part one of a 2 stage process for PPX-based Sfm, the output includes the delay between GNSS and camera which can be inputted into the sequel script dense_cloud.sh

-**dense_cloud.sh**

-- Part two of aformentioned workflow where the GNSS - camera delay is inputted prior to the output of Ortho, DSM and point cloud.

 **gpymicmac.sh**